 As you embark on a practice of continual giving, keep in mind that generosity can be simple and you can tailor it to suit your life.
 If giving money is not an option, consider giving time—even just a few minutes makes a difference.
 In five or 10 minutes, you could write a card to a person in an assisted living facility.
 Or you could sit and talk (at a distance) with an elderly person for one hour per month.
 If you’re short on time, giving even a small amount of money to a philanthropic group makes a tremendous difference to the person or organization on the receiving end.
 Think about the small businesses you love or causes you’re passionate about and consider supporting or donating $1 to them.
 If time and money are difficult to spare, consider all of the small yet powerful ways you can give energetically to family, friends, and your community.

 When you integrate more giving into your life, you might begin to notice the valuable lessons this practice can offer.
 Here are 10 powerful lessons you can learn from giving:

 1. Giving Makes You Happier

 Giving can not only create positive feelings in the person on the receiving end, but it has also been shown to be a potent mood booster for the giver.
 For example, a 2017 study published in Nature Communications found that the study participants who chose to make generous choices (such as spending money on others rather than themselves) had a greater increase in levels of self-reported happiness.
-So the next time your friend asks you to watch her dog for the weekend, or your neighborhood organizes a beach clean-up, think about all the positive energy you’re creating when you say “Yes, please!”
+So the next time your friend asks you to watch her dog for the weekend, think about all the positive energy you’re creating when you say “Yes, please!”